rain-sk/synth.kitchen/README.md

 ### Keyboard Nav

+MVP:

 - [x] Some way to move selection from module to module using only the keyboard
 - [ ] Some way to go in-to/out-of a module's controls

+Stretch goal:

+- [ ] A way to navigate structurally, based on existing connections
+- [ ] A way to navigate independent of structure/tab-order (search?)

 ### Module UIs